-Frank brought a different concept: the attack was still free, but based on discipline and careful calculation.
+Frank brought a different concept: the attack was still free, but based on discipline and careful calculation. |

-Summer of uncertainty
+A Summer of Uncertainty

 James Maddison is out with a long-term injury, while Son Heung-min has left the club after the tour.
 The image of 3,000 Spurs fans chanting “Levy out” in the Etihad stands reflects that disappointment.

 In that context, Daniel Levy's decision to sack Ange Postecoglou and appoint Thomas Frank was seen as a gamble.
-But after just two rounds, that "gamble" is turning out to be a wise decision.
+But after only two rounds, that "gamble" is turning out to be a wise decision.

-If Frank is the "contract" on the coaching bench, then Palhinha is the clearest proof of adaptability in playing style.
+If Frank is the "contract" on the coaching bench, then Palhinha is the clearest proof of adaptability in playing style. |

 The difference lies in adaptability.
 While Postecoglou has always stuck to the philosophy of “it’s our identity”, Frank is much more flexible and pragmatic.